chemicstry/wasm_thread/README.md

 An `std::thread` replacement for wasm32 target.

-This crate tries to closely replicate `std::thread` API, however, some features are not yet implemented or are even impossible to implement.
+This crate tries to closely replicate `std::thread` API.
+Namely, it doesn't require you to bundle worker scripts and resolves wasm-bindgen shim URL automatically.

+Note that some API is still missing and may be even impossible to implement given wasm limitations.

 ## Running examples